 To be eligible for a Commonwealth supported place, you must:

-- enrol with a provider in each unit, by the census date;
+- be enrolled in each unit at your university by the census date;

-- submit a valid Request for Commonwealth support and HECS-HELP form to your provider by the census date (or earlier administrative date); and
+- submit a valid Request for Commonwealth support and HECS-HELP form to your university by the census date (or earlier administrative date); and

-- finalise your payment arrangements for your student contributions by the census date.
+- finalise your payment arrangements for your student contributions with your university by the census date.

-New Zealand citizens and permanent visa holders you must be resident in Australia for the duration of their unit(s).
-Any period of residence outside Australia will be disregarded if:
+If you are a permanent visa holder or a New Zealand citizen, you must be resident in Australia for the duration of your unit(s) to meet the CSP residency requirements.
+However, any period of residence outside Australia will be disregarded if: